mcgregorsa/configure-ad/README.md

         - Click Change under Computer Name Tab.
           -  Check the Domain checkbox and type "mydomain.com" in the formfield.
           -  Click then restart the VM in Azure.
+-  In DC-1 open the ADUC
+  - Expand mydomain.com
+  - Select computers and verify client-1 is there.
+  - Create new OU named _CLIENTS
+  - Drag Client-1 from Computers to _CLIENTS

 <p>
 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>